Welcome to the City of London Corporation’s website for the construction of City of London Primary Academy Islington (CoLPAI).

 The City of London Corporation is redeveloping the former Richard Cloudesley School site and the associated City of London land, on Golden Lane.
 The COLPAI project will deliver a new school, City of London Primary Academy Islington (CoLPAI) with space for 420 pupils and 38 nursery spaces to meet the increasing demand for primary school places.
 The scheme will also provide 66 much-needed social rent homes.

-The next COLPAI Project Public Meeting will take place on Thursday 22 August 2019 at 6pm in the Golden Lane Estate Community Centre (downstairs room).
+The next COLPAI Project Public Meeting will take place on Thursday 26 September 2019 at 6pm, venue TBC.

 For site emergencies, please contact: